 When you call to schedule your first visit, personal information including the address and phone, condition for which you seek treatment and method of payment for service will be entered into the computer.
 At your second visit we will inform you of the number of visits that are covered by your insurance policy, the amount of your deductible and the estimated amount of your co-payment.
 These numbers are provided to us by your insurance company and are not guaranteed by us.
 The actual benefit amounts are not always known until payment of claims has been made by your insurer.

-Co-payment is collected at the time of each visit and may be made by cash, check, Discover Card, MasterCard or Visa.
+Co-payment is collected at the time of each visit and may be made by cash, check, Discover Card, American Express, MasterCard or Visa.

 No-shows or appointments cancelled with less than 24-hour notice may incur a $25 missed appointment fee.
 Any one-hour appointments that are missed may result in a $50 missed appointment fee.